dfinity/portal/docs/developer-docs/integrations/sns/get-sns/preparation.md

       spent by the SNS community according to their needs, and
    4. _sale tokens_ which are owned by the SNS and sold in exchange for ICP tokens.
-      Initially, parts of the SNS sale tokens are sold in exchange for ICP tokens in an initial decentralization sale.
+      Initially, parts of the SNS sale tokens are sold in exchange for ICP tokens in an initial decentralization swap.
 If the sale is successful, the participants will receive SNS tokens in a basket of neurons.
       If not all of the sale tokens are sold in the initial sale, the rest of the sale tokens are reserved for future sales (separate from the treasury).